 Investing regularly for the long term is a good hedging strategy to address market fluctuations.
 Timing the market and worrying whether the purchase price is the lowest can be avoided entirely with SIPs.
 In instances where the investor has a fear that the fund is giving below-average returns, they can exit anytime and can choose another fund to make investments.

-One can always withdraw money from their SIP investment.
+One can always withdraw money from their SIP investment plan.
 It’s called redeeming the investment.
 An exit load is charged if the redemption is done before one year from investing.

 Yes, withdrawal of tax saving mutual funds is allowed at the maturity of the funds.
 The units available for redemption can be redeemed.
 But a premature withdrawal of funds before 3 years of lock-in period is not allowed

-Equity-linked mutual funds ELSS are the funds which are allowed as a deduction up to Rs 1.5 lakh and the capital gains up to Rs 1 lakh are tax-free.
+Equity-linked mutual funds ELSS are the funds which are allowed as a deduction up to Rs 1.5 lakh on investment in mutual funds and the capital gains up to Rs 1 lakh are tax-free.